Tyler Nevin Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.
+- The Rangers' 3.80 team ERA ranks sixth across all MLB pitching staffs.

-- The Rangers have a 3.81 team ERA that ranks sixth across all league pitching staffs.
+- The Rangers surrender the seventh-fewest home runs in baseball (80 total, one per game).

-- Rangers pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.
+- Dunning (6-1) gets the starting nod for the Rangers in his 10th start of the season.
+He's put together a 2.89 ERA in 71 2/3 innings pitched, with 41 strikeouts.

-- Perez makes the start for the Rangers, his 16th of the season.
-He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.
+- The righty's last time out came on Friday against the New York Yankees, when he went seven innings, surrendering two earned runs while giving up five hits.

-- The lefty last appeared on Thursday against the Chicago White Sox, when he went seven innings, allowing two earned runs while giving up four hits.
+- The 28-year-old has put up an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.